tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 * [Weather Underground API](https://www.wunderground.com/weather/api/)
 * [Weatherbit API](https://www.weatherbit.io/api)

-Each weather API has a totally different approach to documentation.
+Each weather API has an entirely different approach to documentation.
 As you'll see going through this course, the variety and uniqueness of each API doc site (even when approaching the same topic &mdash; a weather forecast) presents a lot of challenges to tech writing teams.
-Not only do presentations vary, terminology with APIs varies as well.
+Not only do presentations vary, but terminology with APIs also varies.

 As I mentioned in [REST is a style, not a standard](docapis_what_is_a_rest_api.html#rest-is-a-style-not-a-standard), REST APIs are an architectural style following common characteristics and principles; they don't all follow the same standard or specification.
-Users really have to read the documentation to understand how to use the API.
+Users have to read the documentation to understand how to use the API.

 {% include random_ad.html %}